-Each call provides health information, follows up on advised actions, answers queries, and offers referrals if needed
+Each call provides health information. follows up on advised actions, answers queries, and offers referrals if needed

+0000

+0000

-12 thematic weekly calls for 4 months
+1 introductory 12 thematic weekly call calls for 4 months

-1 introductory call

-Implemented in 4 districts of Maharashtra - Mumbai, Aurangabad, Palghar and Thane total caregivers of Moderately Underweight children counselled (till date)

-Information provided on growth and development, nutrition and balanced diet, best practices in breastfeeding and complementary feeding, immunisation, WASH (Water, Sanitation and Hygiene), childhood infections, maternal health and mental health, and family planning.

-total enrollments in the programme 2023-24

-engagement as high as 88% observed on WhatsApp messages
+Implemented in 4 districts of Maharashtra -Mumbai.
+Aurangabad, Palghar and Thane Information provided on growth and development, nutrition and balanced diet, best practices in breastfeeding and complementary feeding, immunisation, WASH (Water, Sanitation and Hygiene), childhood infections, maternal health and mental health, and family planning. total caregivers of Moderately Underweight children counselled (till date) total enrollments in the programme 2023-24 1,220 6,483 88% engagement as high as 88% observed on WhatsApp messages VOICES FROM THE GROUND With Swasth Kadam's Support, Prathamesh Overcomes Heart Challenges Prathamesh Adinath Dheple, aged one year and four months, lives in Aurangabad, Maharashtra.

-With Swasth

-Kadam's Support,

-Prathamesh

-Overcomes Heart

-Challenges

-Prathamesh Adinath Dheple, aged one year and four months, lives in Aurangabad, Maharashtra

 At the time of his registration with Swasth Kadam, Prathamesh weighed 7 kg.
 Prathamesh was born with a congenital heart condition, which initially caused difficulties in digesting milk.
 Although doctors advised that the heart condition might self-heal with time, they also suggested surgery as a potential solution if the situation worsened.
 Prathamesh's susceptibility to illness, particularly due to weather and temperature changes, often leads to colds and coughs.
 Ayodhya, Prathamesh's mother, notes that his voice has never been completely clear.
 Initially challenged by Prathamesh's poor eating habits, Ayodhya sought guidance from Swasth Kadam.
 Considering his heart condition, the counsellor advised smaller, more frequent meals-3 to 4 times a day.
 Ayodhya found the counsellor's recommendations on nutritious foods immensely helpful.
 Prathamesh has shown increased interest in eating and engages in age-appropriate activities.
 His voice has also notably improved.
 Ayodhya expresses gratitude for the guidance received, noting her husband's satisfaction with Prathamesh's progress under Swasth Kadam's care.
 "Thanks to Swasth Kadam counsellor's guidance, my son has become more active and falls ill less frequently.
+Mobile Academy Largest mobile-based refresher training programme in the world for frontline health workers (Accredited Social Health Activists - ASHAs) in collaboration with Ministry of Health and Family Welfare (MoHFW), Government of India.
+The programme aims to strengthen ASHAs' knowledge of life-saving preventative health behaviors, and improve the quality of their engagement with new and expecting mothers and their families.

+VOICES FROM THE GROUND

+District Officials

-Mobile Academy
+Commend Mobile Academy for Strengthening Health System

-Uses Interactive Voice Response (IVR) technology
+audio-based Uses Interactive Voice Response (IVR) technology

-Divided into chapters with quizzes with a pass/fail score
+Divided into chapters with guizzes with a pass/fail score

+Handset-independent,

-Handset-independent, audio-based technology accessed via a simple voice call
+technology accessed

 Available in 5 languages (Hindi, Odia, Assamese, Bengali and Telugu)